willis240/willis240.github.io/README.md

 - Worked on testing_nmap program in Windows 10 but ran into issue where 'nmap' has no attribute 'PortScanner'
 - Got a version of the program running in Ubuntu VM that claims ports 76 through 80 are all closed (this is likely correct, but I'm not sure yet)

+#### July 7

+- Performed the weekly maintenance at the solar test site
+- Submitted the maintenance data via the google form
+- Uploaded the pictures to the Maintenance Photos folder

 ## About Me

 Currently, I am a college student working toward a Bachelors Degree in Computer Science.
 Though I do not have specific plans for what I intend to do after obtaining my degree, I intend to pursue a job in the Computer Science career field to further my skills following graduation.